 The Group has policies on credit processing for its affiliates, as well as transactions with its affiliates and related parties.
-Affiliate-related transactions must be conducted on an arm's length basis using credit standards, terms and conditions that are comparable to similar transactions with non-affiliates.
+Affiliaterelated transactions must be conducted on an arm's length basis using credit standards, terms and conditions that are comparable to similar transactions with non-affiliates.

-During the year ended 31 December 2020, the Group has purchased a portfolio of loans and advances to customers of HK\$25.1 billion (2019: Nil) and undrawn commitment of HK\$6.0 billion (2019: Nil) on an arm's length basis from DBS Bank Ltd., HK Branch.
+During the financial year, the Group acquired a portfolio of loans and advances to customers of HK\$52.5 billion (2021: HK\$27.8 billion) and undrawn commitment of HK\$8.8 billion (2021: HK\$6.8 billion) from DBS Bank Ltd., HK Branch through direct purchase or funded risk participation.
+These transactions were conducted on an arm's length basis.